anirudha-bs/Jarvis/README.md

 This is jarvis like in Iron man movie, your personal assiistant.
 It can do several things like open system utilities, search the web, play videos/songs from youtube, get you weather updates and also chat with you.

-You can say help to jarvis and find out more.
+You can say "help me" to jarvis and find out more.

 RUN install.sh to install jarvis.